OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 flag = true
 ```

-<code>setCancelable(true)</code> was called, so this can't be the call we're looking for.
+`setCancelable(true)` was called, so this can't be the call we're looking for.
 Resume the process with the `resume` command.

 ```
 main[1] resume